TomasVotruba/tomasvotruba.com/source/_posts/2016/2016-12-24-how-to-avoid-inject-thanks-to-decorator-feature-in-nette.md

 ## Where to only @inject?

 **To prevent constructor hell**.
-If you meet this term first time, go read [this short explanation](https://phpfashion.com/di-a-predavani-zavislosti#toc-constructor-hell) from David Grudl.
+If you meet this term first time, go read [this short explanation](https://phpfashion.com/di-a-predavani-zavislosti#toc-constructor-hell) by David Grudl.

 The best use case is `AbstractBasePresenter`.
 Let's say I need `Translator` service in all of my presenters.